-With winter closing in and water temperatures dropping, if you want to keep up your SwimRunnning, then it’s essential to know about hypothermia, how it can effect you and what to do when it strikes.
+With winter closing in and water temperatures dropping, if you want to keep up your swimrunnning, then it’s essential to know about how the cold can effect you and how to avoid any kind of cold water illness!

 One of the risks you face as a SwimRunner, especially in the colder seasons, is hypothermia.
 It’s an obvious threat when submerged in cold water (the body cools 25 times faster in water than it does in air) but is also a possibility when you are running in wet gear.
-You lose heat much faster when you are wet and when you’ve done a big SwimRun and your energy levels get low hypothermia is a serious threat.
+You lose heat much faster when you are wet and when your energy levels get low after exercising, hypothermia is a serious threat.

 What is Hypothermia?

 There are various states of hypothermia ranging from mild to severe.
 Hypothermia is caused by a drop in the core body temperature.
 A small drop of just a couple of degrees can cause mild hypothermia – now ‘mild’ doesn’t sound bad but it really is!
 Cool down further and you are in serious trouble.

 It’s important to know that hypothermia does not come on suddenly.
 Hypothermia due to immersion can often be confused with Cold Shock.
 Cold shock response is an entirely different thing: it’s the bodies response to sudden cold, with gasping reflex, hyperventilation and sometimes pain in the extremities, and even cardiac problems.
 The biggest danger in cold water immersion is uncontrolled hyperventilation leading to sudden inhalation of water – you gasp and breathe water into your lungs and drown.

 The heat in your body can’t instantly disappear.
 Hypothermia comes on slowly over time.
 Your body has enough stored heat that even in zero degree water, it will take around 30mins for an average human to develop severe hypothermia.